MBoemo/caHMM/README.md

 - Viterbi,
 - Baum-Welch.

-### Compatibility
-Note that caHMM has been written to the C++11 standard.
-All testing and development was done using GCC v5.4.0 on Ubuntu 16.04.

 ### Installation and Testing
 After cloning the repository, nagivate to the caHMM directory and build the library by running:
 ```shell